 Electrolux vacuum cleaners

-The Electrolux Pure F9 is a cordless stick vacuum boasted for its ‘FlexLift’ design that lets you adjust the height of its telescopic tube to suit you.
+The Electrolux Pure Q9 is a cordless stick vacuum boasted for its easy use, characterised by an ergonomic design, one-touch switch and versatile multi-floor nozzle.
 It features an Auto Function stated to automatically adjust the airflow and suction level of the vacuum for different floor types.
 Plus, it can turn into a handheld for vacuuming small areas.

-The Pure F9 provides up to 60 minutes of vacuuming on the long power mode, 30 minutes on mid power and 17 minutes on max power.
-It’s equipped with LED nozzle lights to help illuminate dark areas such as underneath couches and beds.
-It comes with an integrated pull out hose and a 3-in-1 smart tool.
+The Pure F9 provides up to 53 minutes of vacuuming on the long power mode.
+It’s equipped with seven LED nozzle lights to help illuminate dark areas such as underneath couches and beds.
+It comes with an integrated pull-out hose and a 3-in-1 smart tool.

 The Ergorapido is a rechargeable upright vacuum cleaner, available in multiple colours to complement your home.
 It features a flexible 180 degree coupling above the vacuum head which is said to allow for easier steering and manoeuvrability in tight spaces, whilst the BrushRollClean technology keeps the main brush free of tangles without you needing to clean it.

-Like other Electrolux models, the flexible nozzle and 180 degree flexibility of the suction end allow it to clean even in the tightest of spaces – but only the UltraFlex has a whopping 12 metre cleaning range.
+Like other Electrolux models, the combination nozzle and 180 degree flexibility of the suction end allow it to clean even in the tightest of spaces – but the Ultimate Home 700 has the added bonus of a whopping 12 metre cleaning range.